Anuwry/final-project-cryptic-combat-in-progress/README.md

 ## Structure Notes

-- `main.py` is the entry point used to launch the game.
+- `main.py` is the entry point used to launch the game
-- `src/app/game_app.py` assembles the main `PygameApp`.
+- `src/app/game_app.py` assembles the main `PygameApp`
-- `src/app/` contains gameplay and UI behavior split by responsibility.
+- `src/app/` contains gameplay and UI behavior split by responsibility
-- `src/ui/` contains shared UI constants and rendering helpers.
+- `src/ui/` contains shared UI constants and rendering helpers
-- `src/game_manager.py`, `src/mechanics.py`, and `src/entities.py` contain core gameplay systems.
+- `src/game_manager.py`, `src/mechanics.py`, and `src/entities.py` contain core gameplay systems
-- `data/` contains words, saves, generated sessions, and gameplay logs.
+- `data/` contains words, saves, generated sessions, and gameplay logs

 # Known Bugs

-- No formal bug tracker is maintained in this repository yet.
-- During ongoing refactor work, minor UI alignment issues may still appear in some overlays or menus depending on state transitions.
+- During ongoing refactor work, minor UI alignment issues may still appear in some overlays or menus depending on state transitions

 # Unfinished Works

-- Codebase modularization is still in progress. `game_app.py` is already much smaller, but some logic can still be separated further into smaller state-specific modules if needed.
+- Codebase modularization is still in progress. `game_app.py` is already much smaller, but some logic can still be separated further into smaller state-specific modules if needed

 # External Sources